Bank Holiday delivery & collection

 Iron deficiency

 During pregnancy, the volume of blood in the body increases, meaning that the amount of iron required is greater.
-Iron deficiency is a common cause of anaemia during pregnancy and its symptoms include fatigue, shortness of breath, headaches, restless legs and hair loss.
+Iron deficiency is a common cause of anaemia during pregnancy.
+Symptoms include:

 Is hair loss a sign of early pregnancy?